Updated on 2025-11-21 GMT+08:00

 SMN Administrator

-System-defined role
+System-defined roles

 The Tenant Guest and SMN Administrator roles need to be assigned in the same project.